coolbutuseless/phon/README.md

   - `homophones('steak')` - Returns words which are homophones of
     “steak”.
   - `rhymes('carry')` - Returns words which rhyme with “carry”.
-  - `sounds_like('statistics')` - Returns words with a similar sound to “statistics” by limiting the mismatches in phonemes the other word can have.
+  - `sounds_like('greater')` - Returns words with a similar sound to “greater” by limiting the mismatches in phonemes the other word can have.
-  - `contains_phonemes(c('TH', 'R', 'UW'))` Returns words which contain the given phoneme sequence.
+  - `contains_pronunciation('threw')` Returns words which contain the the pronunciation of ‘threw’ within their pronunciation
   - `syllables("useless")` Returns the count of syllables in “useless”.

 This is a companion package to the [syn](http://syn.njtierney.com/)